Cookie consent

 Custom field handling on integration execution

-When the Custom Integration is executed in a runbook, the mapping will populate the custom field with the value from the response.
-Our “Response foo“ will now have a value of “foo.bar value.“
+When the Custom Integration runs in a runbook, the mappings populate custom fields with values from the response.
+For example, “Response Foo” will contain the value "foo.bar value".

 Routing to success or error mappings

-If the Response Handling setting is 'Synchronous', the integration will use success mappings if the response status is in the 200 range, otherwise it will use error mappings.
+• If Response Handling is set to Synchronous, success mappings are used if the response status is in the 200 range; otherwise, error mappings are applied.

 Variable endpoints